-The following regulations are meant to provide guidance to faculty and staff in the School of PT in order that we take a consistent approach to the invigilation of examinations.
+The following regulations are meant to provide guidance to faculty and staff in the School of Rehabilitation Science in order that we take a consistent approach to the invigilation of examinations.
 Many key points are noted in the Examination Regulations, which can be found on the website, but the purpose of this document is to highlight the section related to invigilation, and provide further details regarding operationalization within our environmental context.

 Updated from University of Saskatchewan Academic Courses Policy on Class Delivery, Examinations, and Assessment of Student Learning June 18, 2015.